popgenomics/ABC_4pop/README.md

 "A→C"
 ![space_param](https://github.com/popgenomics/ABC_4pop/blob/master/pictures/space_param.png)

 Cases where the difference between the two migration rates is large will be interpreted as unidirectional.
-Thus, the ABC analysis tends to consider an "A↔C" model as being "A→C" when the migration rates M(A→C) is much greater than M(A←C).
+Thus, the ABC analysis tends to consider an "A↔C" model as being "A→C" when the migration rate M(A→C) is much greater than M(A←C).
 Even if the model is labelled as bidirectional, randomly chosen values for migration rates produce some simulated datasets for which migration is biologically unidirectional.